fogarty-ben/QuantReg.jl/README.md

-# quantreg.jl
+# QuantReg.jl
-An implementation of  Roger Koenker's quantreg package for Julia.
+An implementation of  quantile regression for Julia modeled after on the R quantreg package.